Identification

 Target Actions Organism AB-lymphocyte antigen CD20 antagonistantibodyHumans - Absorption

 Ocrelizumab displays a two-compartment pharmacokinetic model with time-dependent clearance.
 The overall exposure at the steady-state (AUC over the 24 week dosing intervals) of ocrelizumab was 3,510 mcg/mL per day.
-Following intravenous infusion of maintenance doses of 600 mg every 6 months in relapsing MS patients, the mean peak plasma concentration (Cmax) was 212 mcg/mL.
-Following intravenous infusion of two 300 mg doses separated by 14 days every 6 months in patients with PPMS, Cmax was reported to be 141 mcg/mL.
-The pharmacokinetics of ocrelizumab was essentially linear and dose proportional between 400 mg and 2000 mg Label.
+Following the intravenous infusion of maintenance doses of 600 mg every 6 months in relapsing MS patients, the mean peak plasma concentration of ocrelizumab (Cmax) was 212 mcg/mL.
+Following intravenous infusion of two 300 mg doses separated by 14 days every 6 months in patients with PPMS, Cmax was 141 mcg/mL.
+Ocrelizumab follows linear and dose proportional pharmacokinetics between 400 mg and 2000 mg.9

 - Volume of distribution